 We also recommend that regulators and developers of standards adopt a systems approach to conceptualising risk to appropriately reflect the complex adaptive nature of health care[15].
 Practically, this would be reflected in the guidance and requirements relating to risk assessments, which might help to increase sensitivity to safety during development.

-Challenge 5: Emergent patient-safety consequences
+Challenge 5: Emergent patient safety consequences

-Focusing on technologies in isolation does not consider the patient-safety consequences that emerge when technologies interact.
-Health care systems are complex with a diversity of organizational forms, interdependence, and feedback effects[4].
+Focusing on technologies in isolation does not consider the patient safety consequences that emerge when technologies interact.
+Health care systems are complex with a diversity of organisational forms, interdependence, and feedback effects[4].
 Interactions between digital health technologies can make threats to patient safety more visible, change the nature of risk, and introduce new failure modes/incident types[22].
 Sufficient theoretical and practical guidance is needed to navigate the novelty of emergent consequences and to understand how, through interaction, technologies and users anticipate outcomes and act to influence them[39].

 Health care systems are holarchical – nested systems of systems – as exemplified by the Heimdall framework of learning health systems[23] and Carayon et al.’s[6] model of workplace safety.
 Systemic and holarchical conceptualisations of health care processes and patient-safety consequences can help to reveal factors underlying systems’ unpredictability.
 For example, the framework of Non-adoption, Abandonment, and Challenges to the Scale-Up, Spread, and Sustainability (NASSS) can help to identify uncertainties and interdependencies of technology-supported change in health care[13].